siyelo/dna/_docs/hand-signals.md

 > In the past we used to have just 3 signals: thumb-up, thumb-sideways,
 > thumb-down.
 It worked, but we realized that thumb-sideways was a bit
 > ambiguous.
 We introduced the fist-forward signal too visually
-> distinguish between “I need more info” vs “I don’t care about this”.
+> distinguish between "I need more info" vs "I don’t care about this".
 > The thumb-sideways people need to be heard, the fist-forward people
 > don’t.
 For the full story behind this shift, see the blog post [Crisp
 > consensus model